electricant/ipol.gq/content/articles/netis_WF2419I_hacking.md

 	make menuconfig
 	make -j4

 After a while the executable files are ready.
-Running <tt>objdump -D<tt> on the output executables, grepping for the instructions which are not accepted by the processor did not turn any result.
+Running <tt>objdump -D</tt> on the output executables, grepping for the instructions which are not accepted by the processor did not turn any result.